An Emmerdale star will be gracing the streets of Watford this weekend to open a new pound shop on the High Street.

 The premises is owned by Watford Borough Council which bought it in 2009 after the Woolworths chain went bust.

-The council said it decided to buy the shop due to its commercially sensitive location opposite Charter Place which it is trying to develop.
+The council said it decided to buy the shop due to its commercially sensitive location opposite Charter Place which it is

 After purchasing the old Woolworths unit the council split it into two sites with clothes retailer Peacocks also based there.